 Tyler Shendruk | Fulcrum Contributor

 Are you doing interesting science?
-Do you have a professor who can’t stop talking about his or her research?
-Let us know at email@example.com
+Or do you have a professor who can’t stop talking about their research?
+Let us know at email@example.com.